IsacLjungberg/e-portfolio/README.md

 Ongoing Master in Computer Science, August 2025 - Ongoing, [Program](https://www.kth.se/en/studies/master/computer-science/msc-computer-science-1.419974)

 ## Projects
+A sample of some personal projects.
+Most others are written as part of course assignments and can therefore not be displayed here due to KTH policy.

 ### Devblog of Game design project and globe projection project
 Google docs loosely documenting two ongoing projects.
 One a very early game concept in development.
 The other a tool to project planar maps with 3D (height) features onto a globe, and measure distances between points on such a globe, using both the Mercator and Equirectangular (Plate Carrée) projection schemes.